andyatkinson/andyatkinson.github.io/_posts/2024-04-10-workshop-active-record-postgresql-apps-minneapolis.md

 - Location: Industrious, 60 South 6th Street #2800 Minneapolis, MN 55402
 - Registration Ends: Sunday, April 21 at 11PM CT

-This event has no charge for attendance.
+There's no charge to attend.
 You’ll need to figure out parking or transportation to the venue.
-We'll provide pizza during the reception portion.
+We'll provide pizza.
 Bring your laptop and be ready to install software, create databases, and populate data.

-This event will be focused more on examples and exercises compared with a slide deck lecture style.
+This event will be focused more on examples and exercises, supported with some slides to provide context and instructions.

-This is intended for an intermediate audience, but we can dial up or down the information depth based on participant questions.
+This is intended to be an intermediate level event, so please have PostgreSQL installed in advance, and be prepared to install and operate a Rails app.
+That said, we can adjust the information based on participant feedback.

 ## Sponsors